 The majority of lenders will require you to have a U.S. citizen co-signer to get a private loan, though beware that if your co-signer has bad credit their name will become associated with the loan too.

-Who can qualify for an international student loan?
+Who can qualify for an international student loans?

 To qualify as a borrower, most international students need to meet eligibility requirements, such as being a creditworthy cosigner and being enrolled at least half-time at an eligible school.
 In some cases, students with a Social Security Number have more options than students without.
 That is why it is best to get an SSN as an international student.